LightningCreations/lclib/doc/SpecialObjectTypes.md

 	</tr>
 </table>

-Additionally, the following expressions may be optionally supported, but if they are supported, the semantics must be supported.
-In this context, all `U` shall always be able to fully represent all values of `T`.
-Further, when expressions include `a`, `U` shall also be able to fully represent all values of `a`.
+Additionally, the following expressions may be optionally supported, but if they are supported, the semantics must be as defined

 <table>